Linux ps command

 This ps needs access to namelist data for proper WCHAN display.
 For kernels prior to 2.6, the System.map file must be installed.

 CPU usage is currently expressed as the percentage of time spent running during the entire lifetime of a process.
-This is not ideal, and it does not conform to the standards that ps otherwise conforms to.
+This is not ideal, and it does not conform to the standards of ps.
 CPU usage is unlikely to add up to exactly 100%.

 The SIZE and RSS fields don't count some parts of a process including the page tables, kernel stack, struct thread_info, and struct task_struct.
 This is usually at least 20 KiB of memory that is always resident.
 SIZE is the virtual size of the process (code+data+stack).